-In this day and age, people are becoming more fixated on their technology devices.
+In the twenty-first century, people are becoming more fixated on their technology devices.
 In specific, devices that utilize a touchscreen interface such as smartphones, tablets, etc. But, for those who live in an area that experiences colder climates, it becomes problematic to function these devices outdoors because your hands are then exposed to the blistering cold weather.
+Now if you have your hands covered with gloves to protect yourself from the cold, you run into another problem.
+As when you go to use your device, you will have no response as the touchscreen will not recognize that you are touching the screen.
 However, this is where touchscreen gloves come into play as they combine functionality and protection from the inclement weather.
 Basically, anyone who knows they can’t stay off of their touchscreen device for more than a few hours while outdoors, touchscreen gloves become a terrific investment.

 - GLOUE Women's Gloves

 - Very warm

 - Great wind protection